Genx-unidirectional/react-app/README.md

 - Here the star rating made in this code the most important thing is conditioning the number in order to set the background color for stars
 - using two useState and using short circuiting to giving background color.

+### 11 Auto Text

+- The promise based delay in add text and remove text function is made
+- The loop through the sentences array in order to display them in the screen one by one with loop
+- Using use effect and return the cleaning function such that function continuously getting called would removed when page changes.